BeckettFrey/TodoAppStarter/README.md

 ## ✅ Features

-* RESTful API with FastAPI
+* REST-style API built with FastAPI
-* Async MongoDB integration (`motor`) with proper connection management
+* Async MongoDB access using motor, with basic connection handling
-* Dockerized and production-ready deployment
+* Docker setup for local dev and deployment experiments
-* PEP-compliant code following modern Python standards
+* Organized project structure with pyproject.toml and setuptools
-* Clean OOP architecture with separation of concerns
+* Simple OOP-style separation between routes, logic, and data access
-* Structured using `pyproject.toml` + `setuptools`
+* Unit and integration test scaffolding using pytest
-* Comprehensive unit + integration test coverage
+* Focused more on learning and exploration than polish or completeness

 ## 🚀 Quickstart